How Long Does BPC-157 Take to Work? Timeline by Condition

 Post-Surgical Healing

-Surgery creates controlled injury, which is exactly what BPC-157 was designed to heal.
-Many surgeons and patients are using it to accelerate recovery from orthopedic procedures.
+Surgery is basically controlled injury, which is exactly what BPC-157 was designed to heal.
+Plenty of patients and providers use it to speed up recovery from orthopedic procedures.

-Wound healing improvements typically show up at 5-10 days with faster incision closure.
-Tissue repair comes at 3-4 weeks with reduced inflammation and better mobility.
-Full recovery is often accelerated to 4-8 weeks versus longer without BPC-157.
+Wound healing improvements usually show up at 5-10 days with faster incision closure.
+Tissue repair follows at 3-4 weeks with less inflammation and better mobility, and full recovery is often pulled forward to 4-8 weeks versus what you’d see without it.

 Burns and Skin Wounds

-Skin responds fastest of all tissues due to excellent blood supply and high regenerative capacity.
+Skin responds fastest of all tissues, thanks to excellent blood supply and high regenerative capacity.
 A 2008 study on burns found complete reversal of poor healing at 1 week, with 77% wound closure by day 16.

 Timeline varies by wound type:

-- Minor cuts/abrasions: First effects in 1-3 days, full healing in 1-2 weeks
+• Minor cuts and abrasions: first effects in 1-3 days, full healing in 1-2 weeks

 Why Timelines Vary So Much